Owners: James and Annie Millton. James was expelled from school for making wine rather than jam from wild blackberries.

 James did a course with Maison Sichel in Bordeaux and then 2 years in Germany with Sichel Söhne.
 Aged 20-22.
 “Imagine being 21 and tasting German Riesling, wines from the incredible 1976 vintage.
 That gives you a template you never forget,” he told me.
 He also worked [in the late 1970s?] at Weingut Kurstner in Rheinhessen.
-He also worked at Clos Baudoin in Vouvray with Philippe Poniatowski.
-He also worked with Bollinger.
+He also worked at Clos Baudoin in Vouvray with Philippe Poniatowski and at Champagne Bollinger.

 James and Annie married in 1980 at the age of 23/24.
 James then worked for Montana for two years; and then briefly for Corbans.
-In 1984 the Millton vineyard was established and the tirst estate grapes crushed.
+In 1984 the Millton vineyard was established and the first estate grapes crushed.
+Annie and James leased the land from Annie’s parents in order to be able to farm it their way, and becoming the first organic wine estate in New Zealand.

 James did the 1989 vintage at Château Soutard in St Emilion, with François de Ligneris, ‘an exceptionally nice guy.’
 James returned to New Zealand via the Rheinhessen in Germany and the UK where he was invited to dinner with Jancis Robinson MW and her husband Nick Lander, with Robert Mondavi a surprise guest.
 It was ‘exhilarating.
 And the next day at breakfast Nick said to Jancis about understanding wine that ‘you’ll never get it, this wine thing, because as a non-winemaker you [Jancis] will always be on the outside.’
 [Think Nick might want to rethink that one!].
 James worked the 1996 vintage in France.